Digital Transformation | | Claudio Tartaglia | 5 min read

 4. Plan for buyer enablement.
 Train procurement teams not just on the tool, but on how to interpret and act on AI-generated recommendations.

 5. Build a feedback loop.
-Establish a process for buyers to flag inaccurate predictions, this data improves the model and builds trust over time.
+Establish a process for buyers to flag inaccurate predictions.
+This data improves the model and builds trust over time.

-The Broader Signal for 2026 and Beyond
+The Broader Signal for Procurement in 2026

 This article is for informational purposes only and does not constitute legal, financial, or procurement advice.
 Organizations should consult with qualified advisors before implementing strategies discussed here.
 SourcingTomorrow has no commercial relationship with companies mentioned unless explicitly stated.

-Stay ahead of the sourcing curve with SourcingTomorrow's weekly briefings on AI, supplier strategy, and procurement innovation, subscribe to our newsletter to get the latest delivered directly to your inbox.
+Stay ahead of the sourcing curve with SourcingTomorrow's weekly briefings on AI, supplier strategy, and procurement innovation.
+Subscribe to our newsletter to get the latest delivered directly to your inbox.

 Frequently Asked Questions